Scalar Quantization as Sparse Least Square Optimization: Quantization Algorithms

 Equation \ref{l1normReguliriseOpt} is very similar to the optimization target in compressive sensing.
-Nevertheless, there are two significant differences: firstly, the root of the target function and the derivations are different from those in compressive sensing; and secondly, the produced vector $\boldsymbol{w}^{*}$ will be a quantized vector instead of simply a sparse vector close to the original as in compressive sensing.
-The optimization of this formula is not very hard: the target function is a typical LASSO problem, and it is solved by \textbf{Coordinate Descent} with LASSO solvers in SK-learn in our program \cite{scikit-learn}.
-It is noticeable that the 'raw result' of equation \ref{l1normReguliriseOpt} could still be improved.
+Nevertheless, there are two significant differences: firstly, the root of the target function and the derivations are different from those in compressive sensing; and secondly, the produced vector $\boldsymbol{w}^{*}$ will be a quantized vector instead of just a sparse vector close to the original as in compressive sensing.
+By introducing sparsity, target function \ref{l1normReguliriseOpt} loses its property of being everywhere differentiable.
+Thus, the solution cannot usually be found analytically, and one has to use numerical (often gradient/proximal-based) methods to find the solution.
+This will inevitably increase the time complexity, and the exact time cost will be discussed in the later passages.
+However, although an analytical solution becomes unable to obtain, the optimization of the target function is not uncommon: it is a typical LASSO problem.
+In this paper, we employ \textbf{Coordinate Descent} method to solve it, and an argument of linear and global convergence has been put in section \ref{subsubsec:convergence}.
+In the experiments, the LASSO solvers we used is based on the program in Sk-learn \cite{scikit-learn}.
+It is noticeable that the 'raw result' of equation \ref{l1normReguliriseOpt} can still be improved.
 As the optimization should satisfy both sparsity and $l_2$ loss, the values in the solved $\boldsymbol{\alpha}$ vector might not optimally reduce the difference between $\boldsymbol{\hat{w}}$ and the constructed vector.
-Thus, we consider to \textbf{solve the least square with positions that $\alpha \neq 0$} to further improve the result.
-Mathematically, it could be denoted as to use matrix $\boldsymbol{N_{p}}^{*}$ to perform the least square optimization, where the $\boldsymbol{N_{p}}^{*}$ matrix should be:\\
+Thus, we consider to \textbf{solve the least square with positions leading to $\alpha \neq 0$} to further improve the result.
+Mathematically, this idea can be denoted as to use matrix $\boldsymbol{V}^{*}$ to perform the least square optimization, where the $\boldsymbol{V}^{*}$ matrix should be:\\

-Which means, the $\boldsymbol{N_{p}}^{*}$ will pick the columns with corresponding non-zeros indexes in $\boldsymbol{\alpha}$.
+Which means, the $\boldsymbol{V}^{*}$ will pick the columns with corresponding non-zeros indexes in $\boldsymbol{\alpha}$.
 The optimization target will therefore be:\\

 The target function \ref{LeastSqaurePostLassoOptimization} is in a everywhere-differentiable least-square form, thus it could be direct solved analytically:\\

 Where $\boldsymbol{\hat{\alpha}}^{*}$ would be $[h \times 1]$ vector, where $h$ is the number of distinct values.
 The values of could be put back into the $\boldsymbol{\alpha}$ vector to get the final result $\boldsymbol{\alpha}^{*}$:\\